 Now that we got that cleared up, let’s talk about how to mark this wonderful event.
 You are now considered old enough to be allowed to do things in synagogue services that you couldn’t do earlier.
 A child cannot be called up to the Torah.
 A bar/bat mitzvah is considered an adult (well, a beginning adult) in the Jewish religion, and is beginning to take on responsibility for his/her religious life.

 There are many different ways to celebrate your Jewish coming of age.
 While there are children who read the entire Torah portion and the haftarah (the selection from one of the Hebrew prophets), this is not required.
 There are many variations on what you can do, depending also on your synagogue and rabbi.
-(Note to parents: if you don’t belong to a synagogue, I may be able to help you find a rabbi and a synagogue for your child’s bar/bat mitzvah.)
+(Note to parents: if you don’t belong to a synagogue, we can connect you with a rabbi, whether in the US and Canada, or in Israel, for your child’s bar/bat mitzvah.)

 Starting where your child is now – the Jewtor bar/bat mitzvah tutoring experience

-On weekdays, the service is shorter, has fewer and shorter readings, and usually the crowd is smaller.
+On weekdays and on Rosh Chodesh, the service is shorter, has fewer and shorter readings, and usually the crowd is smaller.
 Some people really like that.
 And some don’t want that at all.

 What if you don’t belong to a synagogue?

 Some families don’t belong to a Jewish community, and it isn’t obvious to them where they are going to celebrate their child’s bar or bat mitzvah.
 Sometimes, holding the event in Israel can be a meaningful solution.
-I can put you in touch with wonderful rabbis who can make it happen.
-(And see my blog for video of a twin bar/bat mitzvah in Israel.)
+We can put you in touch with wonderful rabbis who can make it happen.
+(And see our blog for photos and videos of some of the kids we’ve worked with, including a twin bar/bat mitzvah in Israel.)